 The Nuclear Window complemented Russian and bilateral funded programmes aimed at the decommissioning of nuclear-powered vessels, provision of safe and secure infrastructure for nuclear materials and the safe removal of spent nuclear fuel from the region.

 In 2003 the Nuclear Window (NW) of Northern Dimension Environmental Partnership (NDEP) was established with the objective of delivering environmental improvements and reduction of risks associated with the nuclear legacy in North-West Russia.
-To date, contributors have provided €165 million to the Nuclear Window.
+Contributors provided €165 million to the Nuclear Window.

-The main areas of concern are Andreeva Bay, Lepse and the Papa-class nuclear powered submarine reactors.
+The main areas of concern were Andreeva Bay, the Lepse nuclear service ship, and the Papa-class nuclear powered submarine reactors.

 Key NDEP Nuclear Window funded projects include: